Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

    Active indicators in following state

 The following process is started after pressing the buttons to operate the hoist up or down.
-If a limit switch prohibiting upward movement is activated during movement, the Upward enable indicator becomes inactive - :numref:`Upward movement prohibited`.
+If a limit switch prohibiting upward movement is activated during movement, the :guilabel:`🟢 Upward Enable` indicator becomes inactive - :numref:`Upward movement prohibited`.
 In this state, no upward movement of the crane is allowed, and a short downward movement is required until the MS worm is cantered :numref:`Active indicators in following state`.

 .. _Upward movement prohibited: